 - You will rotate through several spaces to allow for more hands on work, within the same lab period.
-Every week you will meet with your TA for a mini design review.
-You will also have time for either a lab or shop activity, plus optional CAD help if you need it. - To manage the room capacity you need to go to your lab with your group. - Once groups are finalized a lab rotation schedule will be posted on Avenue - You may miss one LAB or SHOP day per term with no penalty.
+Every week you will meet with your TA for a mini design review (mandatory).
+You will also have time for either the mandatory SHOP activity or optional CAD help if you need it. - To manage the room capacity you need to go to your lab with your group. - Once groups are finalized a lab rotation schedule will be posted on Avenue. - You may miss one lab day per term with no penalty.